hsyntes/instamern-api/README.md

 - Sending JWT via **cokie**
 - Restrict/protect some features by secure token
 - Dedicate environments to **development** and **production**

-## Base URL

-The base URL for the backend API is https://instamern-3cda0fa07039.herokuapp.com/.
-All endpoints are relative to this base URL.

 ## Authentication